Table of Contents

 The typical patient with fallopian tube cancer is a 55-year-old woman who has large quantities of serosanguinous vaginal discharge, lower abdominal pain and an abdominal mass.
 This typical picture is unfortunately only evident in 15% of the cases and the remainder of the patients usually have a less specific presentation.

-On physical examination, applying pressure to the abdominal mass might result in the release of more vaginal discharge which could be bloody.
+On physical examination, applying pressure to the abdominal mass may result in the release of more vaginal discharge which could be bloody.
 This finding is pathognomonic of fallopian tube cancer.

 Fortunately, fallopian tube cancer is usually diagnosed at an early stage due to the rapid development of pain because of fallopian tube obstruction.
 Ascites can develop in patients with fallopian tube carcinoma.